|This article is about the Imperial Position. For the coin, see Currency.

 Order of The Throne

-The Throne may nominate any citizen, including themselves, to speak during a Conclave session.
-To use this power, The Throne must be present during the Conclave Session.
-If The Throne is present during a session, then they are always asked to nominate first on any declaration or address being discussed.
+If the Throne is present, they may nominate any citizen, including themselves, to speak during a Conclave session.
+To use this power, the Throne must be present during the Conclave session.
+The Throne is always asked to nominate first on any declaration being discussed.